Fight between the Fédérés and Regular Troops West of Paris by Michel Charles Fichot, 1871, zoom

 A novel that follows the sources.

-will have no light or water, sewers will overflow, garbage fill the streets, the dead be unburied: Chaos and epidemics will bring its collapse.
+will have no light or water, sewers will overflow, garbage fill the streets, the dead be unburied: Chaos and epidemics will bring collapse.

 -- Jules Andrieu (below)